georgosgeorgos/DLRC_2018/blogpost/main.md

 If the Anomaly Detector Module detects an anomaly, we have done.
 However, if it detects a normal behavior, now we need to use the Clustering Module to decide if it is background or self.
 To obtain this result, we built what we called a selector model, a network that mimics the Gaussian mixture model' s behavior.
 Again we solve a proxy task (a prediction) to solve a clustering task.
 We train with maximum likelihood.
 In this case, for lidars readings, we have an interest in learning the moments of  9 one dimensional multi modal Gaussian with two modes: self and background.
 We input a short time series of 10 consecutive points: in this way, we help the model to learn the temporal dynamics and we filter noise.

 As before, the meaning of the symbols is the same.
-The selectors \pi_{k} are the only novelty.
+The selectors $\pi_{k}$ are the only novelty.
 These selectors represent the clustering probability for any sensor reading.
 For example, given 9 lidars, we need to output (9, 2) numbers.
 $$
 \begin{align}
 p(Y \vert X)